Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 Adding this code to your luaL_loadbuffer hooks allows you to dump Lua scripts.
 However, there is a problem with the method above. luaL_loadbufffer supports passing a file buffer OR plain Lua text in the buff parameter.
 You will likely crash if you try to create a file with plain text passed in the buff parameter.
 I haven't ran into this issue yet, so I can't provide a definitive solution.

 One solution could be to check the size of the buffer with strlen.
-If the script is compiled it should have a length of 5 and the text "LuaQ" when converted to a string.
+If the script is compiled it should have a length of 5 and the text "LuaQ" when the buffer is converted to a string.

 ```cpp
 if(strlen(buff) == 5 && strcmp(buff, "LuaQ") == 0)